-City Name Contact Information

-Caracas Beniamino Carpentieri +58 212 952 4050
+City Name Contact Information Caracas Beniamino Carpentieri +58 212 952 4050 bcarpentieri@pkfve.com

-bcarpentieri@pkfve.com

 Full name: Bolivarian Republic of Venezuela

 Capital: Caracas

 Main languages: Spanish

-Population: 32.3 million (2018 estimate)
+Population: 32.75 million (2019 estimate)

-Monetary units: Venezuelan Bolívar (VEF)
+Monetary unit: Venezuelan Bolívar (VEF)

 Internet domain: .ve

 Int. dialling code: +58

 - Venezuelan resident or domiciled companies are subject to profit tax only on their worldwide income whereas non-residents are subject to tax on their Venezuelan source income even when they do not have a permanent establishment or a fixed base in Venezuela. - There is a progressive system of corporation tax rates which applies to income and capital gains. - VAT is payable on imports and the supply of goods and services.
-The standard rate is 12%. - Withholding taxes apply to the payment to residents and non-residents of interest and royalties.
+The standard rate is 16%. - Withholding taxes apply to the payment to residents and non-residents of interest and royalties.
 Dividends are also subject to withholding tax when they represent profits not already charged to corporation tax.
-A similar principle applies to branch profits repatriated from Venezuela to an overseas territory. - Credit is available for overseas tax paid on foreign income against Venezuelan tax payable on the same income - Resident individuals are subject to income tax on their worldwide income.
-Non-residents are taxable on their Venezuelan source income. - Tax on large financial transactions at a rate of 0.75%.
-This tax has come into effect on 1 February 2016 ("Law of Tax on Large Financial Transactions").
+A similar principle applies to branch profits repatriated from Venezuela to an overseas territory. - Credit is available for overseas tax paid on foreign income against Venezuelan tax payable on the same income. - Resident individuals are subject to income tax on their worldwide income.
+Non-residents are taxable on their Venezuelan source income. - Tax on large financial transactions at a rate of 2%.
+This tax has come into effect on 8 November 2018 ("Law of Tax on Large Financial Transactions"). - In August 2018, the Venezuelan government announced a monetary reconversion which created a new currency, the Sovereign Bolivar (VES), which gradually replaces from 20 August 2018 the previous currency (VEF) at a conversion rate of VES 1 to VEF 100,000.
+Entities need to adapt their systems and processes to the new currency.